lino-framework/book/docs/specs/courses.rst

     For users whose :attr:`partner` field is empty, this list shows all courses without teacher.

-.. class:: CoursesByLine
+.. class:: ActivitiesByLine

     Show the courses per course line.

-.. class:: CoursesByTopic
+.. class:: ActivitiesByTopic

     Shows the courses of a given topic.